 However, when asked to do something out of the ordinary, remember to be flexible and accommodating.
 Employees cannot rely on their job description in their employment contract when deciding whether they should complete a task an employer has asked them to complete.
 Complying with your boss’s requests shows your dedication and loyalty to the job.
 Employer’s highly regard employees who are flexible and who will happily complete what is asked of them, even if it is slightly outside their job description.

-4) Be a team player
+4) Avoid the sack, Be a team player

 Similar to refusing to do a specific task, you cannot refuse to work with a particular person without a proper reason.
 If an employee can demonstrate that they cannot work with a certain person because of bullying behaviour that is causing a danger to their health and safety, the employer will need to take this into consideration.

 However, if you and a particular person do not get along or see “eye-to-eye”, this may not be a justifiable excuse that your employer needs to consider.
 You will come across many people that you don’t particularly like throughout your career, but you have to learn to tolerate them and be professional.
 In the end, you were hired for a job and to perform a role so your personal preferences should not get in the way.

 5) Do not publish inappropriate content on social media

 What happens when a disgruntled employee posts a rant on their Facebook page about their employer?
 What about when a manager sees their employee’s Instagram post showing them engaging in personal activities during work time?
 What about a post that spouts an employee’s personal views about an issue that the employer does not agree with?